Tuition & Financial Aid

 Elizabeth Seton High School seeks to create a community of faith that fosters worship, promotes Christian formation, provides quality education and encourages community service.
 Under the inspiration of St. Vincent de Paul and St. Louise de Marillac, we serve and support all young women seeking a Catholic Christian education.
 The six values of Elizabeth Seton High School are academic excellence, unity, integrity, respect, creativity, and service to others.
 Choose one of these values, and in your own words, describe how you continue to demonstrate this value in your everyday actions.
 Scholarships range from $100-$500 for your freshman year only.
 This scholarship is open only to students who are currently attending a Catholic middle school.
 Please limit your response to 10-12 sentences and email your final version to Diane Billingsley, Director of Recruitment, at firstname.lastname@example.org by Thursday, December 13, 2018.

 Elizabeth Seton High School offers scholarships to dedicated music students.
 Students can audition in late January before our voice and instrumental instructors to receive a music scholarship.
 Scholarships range from $300-$1,200.
-Click here for complete details.
+Click here for instrumental scholarship details.
+Click here for vocal scholarship details.

 Dramatic Arts Scholarships

 The Dramatic Arts Department at Elizabeth Seton High School awards young thespians with a theater scholarship.
 Students who wish to be considered for a Theater Scholarship will perform a monologue of their choice and participate in a brief interview.
 If chosen, students must participate in the theater program and theater lab during the school year.
 Scholarships will be up to $1,500.
-Please click here for detailed information.
+Click here for full audition details.